funkhou9/comparative-rna-editing/README.md

 # comparative-rna-editing

-> A preliminary working space to prepare for comparative RNA editing project
+> What patterns in RNA edited sites (positioning in the transcriptome, editing levels) can be
+> discovered by analyzing data from different mammalian species harboring distinct SINE elements?

-## A list of possible datasets
+## Possible sources of data from literature

 ### Mouse